ibm-cloud-docs/speech-to-text/models-list.md

     -   `low_latency` is a boolean that indicates whether you can use the `low_latency` parameter with a next-generation model.
 The service includes this field only for next-generation models.
 Previous-generation models do not support the `low_latency` parameter.
     -   `speaker_labels` indicates whether you can use the `speaker_labels` parameter with the model.

     The `speaker_labels` field returns `true` for all models.
-However, speaker labels are supported as beta functionality only for English (Australian, UK (narrowband/telephony), and US), German, Japanese, Korean, and Spanish.
-Do not rely on the field to identify which models support speaker labels.
+However, speaker labels are supported as beta functionality for only a limited number of languages.
+For more information, see [Speaker labels](/docs/speech-to-text?topic=speech-to-text-speaker-labels).
     {: note}

 ## Listing all models